TheNexter/Hackintosh-Ryzen-6-cores-MULTIPLE-GPU-AND-MOTHERBOARD/README.md

 # Hackintosh Opencore for Ryzen 3600 WITH B550 / B450 + AMD RX 6600-XT / 6800 / 6800XT / RX 6900XT / RX 480 / RX 580
 My hackintosh configuration is working in MacOS 12.2.1 (don't update to 12.3 for the moment) :

+If I have time, I am gonna update to the latest version of opencore 0.8.1 this week

 ## My default Build

 * **CPU:** AMD Ryzen 3600